RichardHoa/vanilla-js/README.md

 This project is a Single Page Application (SPA) built entirely with vanilla JavaScript, without relying on any external libraries or frameworks—except for Vite.js, which is used to enhance development efficiency.

+You can view the website at this [link](https://bright-strudel-e71180.netlify.app)

 ## Objectives

 The primary goal of this project is to gain a deeper understanding of how SPA architecture works without the abstraction provided by frameworks like React or Vue.
 This includes implementing core SPA functionalities manually, such as routing, reactivity, and module management.